 Every Dec.8th the Pope goes to Piazza di Spagna in Rome to commemorate the definition of this doctrine in 1854.

-A statue of Our Lady of the Immaculate Conception was designed at that time by Luigi Poletti and placed on the top of an ancient Roman column overlooking the beautiful Spanish Steps. c/f image left
+A statue of Our Lady of the Immaculate Conception was designed at that time by Luigi Poletti and placed on the top of an ancient Roman column overlooking the beautiful Spanish Steps. (c/f image left and below)

 Each year at the ceremony a fireman of the Rome Fire Brigade climbs the ladder and places a wreath of flowers on the arm of Our Lady above the Spanish Steps in Rome. c/f image left